Explainable and externally validated machine learning for neurocognitive diagnosis via electrocardiograms

 \subsubsection{What this study adds}

-This study demonstrates that ECG features can effectively predict neuropsychiatric conditions, extending beyond their traditional use as descriptive markers.
+This study demonstrates that ECG features can effectively predict neurocognitive disorders, extending beyond their traditional use as biomarkers for cardiac conditions.
 The findings show high predictive performance across both internal and external datasets.
-Additionally, the use of an explainable approach allows for a deeper understanding of the correlations between specific ECG markers and neuropsychiatric conditions, confirming existing knowledge while also providing new insights.
-This research sheds light on the physiological changes that may underlie the interplay between cardiac features and neuropsychiatric disorders.
+Additionally, the use of an explainable approach allows for a deeper understanding of the associations between specific ECG features and neurocognitive disorders, confirming existing knowledge while also providing new insights.
+This research sheds light on the physiological changes that may underlie the interplay between cardiac features and neurocognitive disorders.